Ji-Hwan Bae Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to give up 65 home runs (one per game), the sixth-fewest in the league.
+- Cubs pitchers combine to give up 67 home runs (one per game), the seventh-fewest in the league.

-- The right-hander last pitched on Thursday against the Los Angeles Angels, when he tossed 5 1/3 innings, allowing four earned runs while giving up five hits.
+- The left-hander's most recent appearance came on Friday against the Los Angeles Angels, when he went six innings, surrendering two earned runs while giving up seven hits.

-- The 31-year-old has put up a 6.80 ERA and 8.5 strikeouts per nine innings across 10 games this season, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.